Jebet812/Notes/AWS-CCP.md

 #### High Performance Computing Services
 1. Nitro System
 2. Bare Metal inatances

+- **AWS Elastic Beanstalk:** makes it even easier for developers to quickly deploy and manage applications in the AWS Cloud.
+Developers simply upload their application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

 ### Networking Services.
 1. **Amazon Virtual Private Cloud(VPC):** lets one provision logically isolated section of AWS cloud where you can launch AWS resources in a virtual network that you define.